BrandonCookeDev/smashgg.js/README.md

         * a shortened name is a set abbreviation for a slug
             * to12 or ceo2016
     * **expands** - an object that defines which additional data is sent back.
 By default all values are marked true.
-        * event - condensed data for the events that comprise this tournament
+        * event - boolean - condensed data for the events that comprise this tournament
-        * phase - condensed data for the phases that comprise the events
+        * phase - boolean -condensed data for the phases that comprise the events
-        * groups - condensed data for the groups that comprise the phases
+        * groups - boolean -condensed data for the groups that comprise the phases
-        * stations - condensed data for the stations for each group
+        * stations - boolean -condensed data for the stations for each group
     * **isCached** - boolean parameter for if the api should cache the resulting object

 #### Events